---

 Query monitoring works best with up-to-date SDK versions.
 The following minimum versions are recommended:

-Sentry tries to extract metrics for all SQL-like dialects.
-NoSQL databases like MongoDB, graph databases like Neo4j, and other non-SQL database systems are not currently eligible for this feature.
+Sentry tries to extract metrics for all SQL-like dialects, as well as MongoDB.
+Other NoSQL databases like Elasticsearch, graph databases like Neo4j, and other non-SQL database systems are not currently eligible for this feature.

 The **Queries** page gives you a quick overview of your application's query performance for the selected project(s).
 You can use this page as a starting point to investigate potential problem queries and drill down to better understand how various queries are affecting your app's performance.

-Open the Queries page by clicking "Queries" in the sidebar, under "Performance".
-Alternatively, the Performance page also surfaces the highest impact queries in the "Most Time-Consuming Queries" widget.
-From there, you can click "View All" to open the Queries page.
+Open the **Queries** page by clicking "Queries" in the sidebar, under "Insights".
+Alternatively, the **Performance** page also surfaces the highest impact queries in the "Most Time-Consuming Queries" widget.
+You can click "View All" to open the **Queries** page from there.

 At the top of the page, summary graphs for queries per minute (throughput) and average duration provide high-level insight into your database performance.
 If you see an anomaly or want to investigate a time range further, you can click and drag to select a range directly in a graph to filter data for that time range.

-The query description table below shows a list of queries, along with their volume (queries per min), average duration, and the total time your app spent running that query (time spent).
+The query description table below shows a list of queries, their volume (queries per minute), average duration, and the total time your app spent running that query (time spent).
 The query descriptions are parametrized, so your queries may look slightly different.

 By default, this table is sorted by most [time spent](https://docs.sentry.io/product/insights/backend/queries.md#what-is-time-spent).
 This means that queries at the top are usually really slow, very frequent, or both.
 You can change this to sort by queries per minute to see the most frequently run queries, or by average duration to see the slowest queries.

-You can also use the dropdowns above to filter the table for specific SQL commands (such as SELECT and UPDATE) and tables queried.
+You can also use the dropdowns above to filter all data for specific commands (such as `SELECT` and `UPDATE`) and tables/collections queried.

 To view more details, click on a query from the table to open its **Query Summary** page.

-In some cases, Sentry processes queries and simplifies them to improve readability.
-For example:
+Sometimes, Sentry processes queries and simplifies them to improve readability.
+For example, for SQL queries:

 You can see the full query by hovering on a truncated description, or clicking it to see its **Query Summary** page.